AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `list-activity`

 By using this command, you can see all your tracked activities in a list sorted by date.
-For more detailed information about your activities, you can use the `-d` flag.
+For more detailed information about your activities including evaluations like pace (running), speed (cycling) or lap time (swimming), you can use the `-d` flag.

 **Syntax:**